 It’s so hard to lose a friend, family member or animal companion.
 We want to honor their memory and preserve their physical remains in a respectful way, but the traditional urn can feel a bit cold and distant.
 That’s why I think hand blown glass cremation memorials are the perfect way to preserve your loved one’s ashes forever.

-"Glass jewelry and cremation memorials handblown by a glass artist with over 15 years experience."
+"Glass cremation jewelry handblown by a glass artist with 20 years of experience"